Causes of tire rolling resistance, and our protocols when testing it

-Editor’s note: We recently lab-tested 15 Paris-Roubaix tires and a dozen gravel tires for rolling resistance on a rough surface at Wheel Energy in Finland.
+Editor’s note: We recently lab-tested 15 Paris-Roubaix tires and 24 gravel tires for rolling resistance on a rough surface at Wheel Energy in Finland.
 Below is an explanation of the what and why of our testing.

 When tested on a smooth lab drum, the rolling resistance of each tire will continue to decrease with increasing inflation pressure.
 But we don’t usually ride on smooth, lab drums.